ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 My project includes the following files:
 * model.py containing the script to train the chosen model
 * drive.py for driving the car in autonomous mode (provided)
-* .h5 containing a trained convolution neural network
-* writeup.md summarizing the results (this document)
 * data.py containing the script to load the images and the data augmentation
 * train.py containing the script to train a given convolutional network
 * dave2.py containing the Dave2 architecture and calls to train it
-* dave2_droput.py containing a modified Dave2 architecture and calls to train it
+* dave2_dropout.py containing a modified Dave2 architecture and calls to train it
+* ....h5 containing a trained convolution neural network
+* writeup.md summarizing the results (this document)
 * a recording of autonomous driving on the first track for both architectures
 * a recording of autonomous driving on the second track